Email for Kids: How to Create a Safe Account

 - How To Set Up Yahoo!
 Parental Controls

-How can I monitor an email account?
+How can I monitor my kid's email account?

 While parental controls certainly help keep your child safe online when using email, using a monitoring solution like Bark can make you aware of any worrisome content or dangerous activities.
 Bark monitors AOL email, Gmail, iCloud email, Outlook, Xfinity email, and Yahoo!
 Mail for signs of cyberbullying, online predators, adult content, depression, acts of violence, suicidal ideation, and more.